-Like the name suggests, Peace River is freshwater river flows peacefully through the wooded areas of Paynes Creek Historic State Park.
-Formerly called “Rio de la Paz” by Spanish explorers, the river has a rich history of supporting the large population of Calusa Native Americans, who occupied the area hundreds of years ago.
+Like the name suggests, the freshwater Peace River flows peacefully through the wooded areas of Paynes Creek Historic State Park.
+Formerly called “Rio de la Paz” by Spanish explorers, the river has a rich history of supporting the large population of Calusa Native Americans who occupied the area hundreds of years ago.
 The plentiful amount of fish provided a constant source of food, and the freshwater provided over 5 million gallons per day of drinking water.

-The gentle flow of the river makes canoeing easy, even for the most beginner of paddlers.
-As you glide through the waters, look around you at the bountiful greenery and take in the quiet wooded area that surrounds you.
+The gentle flow of the river makes canoeing easy, even for the most inexperienced of paddlers.
+As you glide through the waters, look around you at the bountiful greenery and take in the quiet wooded area.
 Keep an eye out for birds darting among the trees, and turtles sunbathing on logs.
 You may even pass an alligator or two!